Combined-cycle power plant

 Globeleq and Azito Energie Holding

-The first phase included the installation of a 144MW simple cycle gas turbine, which broke ground in July 1998 and was commissioned in January 1999.
-The second phase included the addition of a 144MW simple cycle gas turbine, which started operations in February 2000.
+The plant’s first phase of development included the installation of a 144MW simple cycle gas turbine, which broke ground in July 1998 and was commissioned in January 1999.
+The second phase included the addition of another 144MW simple cycle gas turbine, which started operations in February 2000.

-The third phase, proposed to expand the plant’s capacity through conversion into combined-cycle, was originally planned for 2002 but was delayed due to a political crisis.
+In phase three, the plant’s capacity was increased to 430MW through conversion into combined-cycle gas turbine technology in 2015.
+The third phase expansion was originally planned for 2002 but was delayed due to a political crisis.

-As part of the expansion, the existing plant will be installed with two Alstom GT13E2 gas turbines, two heat recovery steam generators, a 140MW steam turbine generator, one steam condenser with an associated closed loop and an air-cooled cooling water system.
+The existing 453MW combined-cycle power plant is installed with two Alstom GT13E2 gas turbines, two heat recovery steam generators, a 140MW steam turbine generator, one steam condenser with an associated closed loop and an air-cooled cooling water system.

-The GT13E2 gas turbine is anticipated to have an operational efficiency of more than 38% in simple-cycle and 53.8% in combined-cycle operations.
+The GT13E2 gas turbine has an operational efficiency of more than 38% in simple-cycle and 53.8% in combined-cycle operations.

-This switch from simple-cycle power generation to combined-cycle will increase the overall energy-efficiency rate from 29.5% to 44%.
-The nominal installed capacity of the facility will increase by 50% at a constant fuel gas consumption rate.
+This switch from simple-cycle power generation to combined-cycle increased the overall energy-efficiency rate from 29.5% to 44%.
+The nominal installed capacity of the facility also increased by 50% at a constant fuel gas consumption rate.

-The combined-cycle technology being installed at the plant will make use of the waste heat generated by the existing gas turbine exhausts to produce steam.
-The steam thus produced will be used to drive the new steam turbine generator, thereby reducing the need for additional fuels to increase the plant’s capacity.
+The combined-cycle technology installed at the plant makes use of the waste heat generated by the existing gas turbine exhausts to produce steam.
+The produced steam is used to drive the new steam turbine generator, thereby reducing the need for additional fuels to increase the plant’s capacity.

 Gas for the power plant is sourced from the Devon fields (Lion/Panthère), the Foxtrot field and the CNR fields (Espoir/Baobab), with Foxtrot field being the primary gas supplier.